plan-systems/design-docs/README.md

 - Consider: _PLAN is to distributed ledger as operating system is to harddrive_.
 If a more capable or suitable storage technology appears, PLAN's [Proof of Storage Portability](PLAN-Proof-of-Correctness.md#Proof-of-Storage-Portability) demonstrates how a community can switch storage technologies.

 #### Q: What are the ways PLAN is pluggable or can be otherwise be extended?
 - PLAN features an architecture intended for modularity, flexibility, and specialization.
-PLAN's [Primary APIs](PLAN-API-Documentation.md#Primary-Interfaces) span from storage layers, to PLAN GUI plugins called Channel Adapters that allow a channel to be experienced in alternate ways.
+PLAN's [Primary Interfaces](PLAN-API-Documentation.md#Primary-Interfaces) span from storage layers, to PLAN GUI plugins called Channel Adapters that allow a channel to be experienced differently.

 #### Q: Where is a community data stored and who ultimately controls it?
 - The [Persistent Data Interface](PLAN-API-Documentation.md#Persistent-Data-Interface) is intended for _permanent_ community storage and should be regarded at the community's channel repository.